- Where: Bursledon Road, between Botley Road and Bitterne Road East junctions

 - When: From Monday 25 February

 - What: Major one year project to improve journey times

 Meanwhile, work elsewhere is progressing well.
-Warburton Road, Coats Road, Orpen Road, Kathleen Road and Chatsworth Road works have been completed.
+Warburton Road, Coates Road, Orpen Road, Kathleen Road and Chatsworth Road works have been completed.

 Work on a major one year project to improve journey times for all road users on the A3024 Eastern Corridor began on Monday 25 February.
 The project will deliver improvements over multiple phases on Bursledon Road, between Botley Road and Bitterne Road East junctions, with each phase broken down into different parts.
 This will include new and improved footways and cycle lanes, improvements to traffic signal technology, safety enhancements and bus priority changes through the use of virtual bus lane technology.

 Below is an overview of what the scheme will deliver.
 You can also see the junction details and indicative timings, and see answers to some frequently asked questions.